reflex-frp/reflex-platform/reflex-frp.org/doc/advanced_topics.rst

 FFI
 ~~~

-.. todo:: What is the recommended way to do FFI in reflex app.
+.. todo:: What is the recommended way to do FFI in reflex app?
+The GHCJS wiki has some useful [info](https://github.com/ghcjs/ghcjs/blob/master/doc/foreign-function-interface.md) and may be a good place to start.

 Use JQuery, BootStrap, etc?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~